windup/rhamt-vscode-extension/README.md

 ## Current Release

 * Version	0.0.98
-* References version 5.3.0.Final of the mtr-cli
+* References version 5.3.0.Final of the windup-cli

 ## Features